 A surge in foreign investments and strong government support have fueled the fintech ecosystem in Vietnam in recent years.
 As a result, the nation’s digital economy is on the rise – making it one of the fastest-growing economies in ASEAN regions.
-In 2017, the country’s economy achieved a 6.8% GDP (Gross Domestic Product) increase, surpassing the government’s target of 6.7%.
+In 2019, the country’s economy achieved a 6.8% GDP (Gross Domestic Product) increase, surpassing the government’s target of 6.7%.

-It is without doubt that fintech is growing around the globe and taking the storm in the Asia-Pacific region, including Vietnam.
+It is without a doubt that fintech is growing around the globe and taking the storm in the Asia-Pacific region, including Vietnam.
 Between 2016 and 2017 alone, the Asia-Pacific region experienced US$15 billion investments in fintech industries.

 From a recent study conducted by EY, ASEAN Fintech Census 2018, Vietnam achieved the 2nd rank among ASEAN countries with the most fintech accelerators, incubators, and innovation labs – a number of 24 – almost half of those of Singapore.

 Over 66% of Vietnamese fintech companies are involved in digital payment services via online payment apps, and they have taken over 87% of the fintech market share.

 The rise of digital payment fintech companies can be seen when the State Bank of Vietnam (SBV) issued licenses to 27 intermediary payment service providers, of which most of them are e-wallet service providers.

-One thing worth mentioning is that, according to a study done by EY, Goldman Sachs and Standard Chartered have also recently invested in Momo with an amount of US$33.75 million, and Warburg Pincus has injected a US$100 million in Momo as well.
+One thing worth mentioning is that, according to a study done by EY, Goldman Sachs and Standard Chartered have also recently invested in Momo with an amount of US$33.75 million, and Warburg Pincus has injected US$100 million in Momo as well.

-Another fintech sector that is on a rapid rise is personal finance.
+Another fintech sector that is on a rapid rise in personal finance.
 For most fintech onlookers, this is bound to happen because, as shocking as it sounds, less than 50% of Vietnam’s population have bank accounts.

 At these current growth rates of smartphone users and Internet penetration, as well as the surge of digital payments, personal finance is to grow rapidly until 2025.

 Personal finance is about the financial activities and decisions of households or individuals.
-These activities include saving, earning, saving, spending and investing that are all performed online.
+These activities include saving, earning, saving, spending, and investing that are all performed online.

-Urban, young, and digitally-savvy population, coupled with the large unbanked population and increasing number of smartphone users as well as internet penetration are all the reasons that lead to the accelerated adoption of fintech in Vietnam.
+Urban, young, and digitally-savvy populations, coupled with the large unbanked population and increasing number of smartphone users as well as internet penetration are all the reasons that lead to the accelerated adoption of fintech in Vietnam.

-Many legal frameworks are also completed to accommodate to this emerging industry.
-Hence, Vietnam offers favourable investment conditions due to this fintech market boom.
+Many legal frameworks are also completed to accommodate this emerging industry.
+Hence, Vietnam offers favorable investment conditions due to this fintech market boom.

 Get in touch with Cekindo today and our professional consultants will provide you with detailed information on how to enter the Vietnamese market and invest in its fintech sector.